Amazon Business Prime American Express Credit Card review: Is it the best business card for online spending?

 - Balance transfer intro APR: N/A

-This business credit card offers cash back, but they are reflected as points and easy to understand.
-In the card’s 5 percent categories, you’ll earn 500 points or $5 for every $100 you spend.
-If you’re earning 1 percent back on non-bonus spending, you’ll earn 100 points or $1 for every $100 you spend.
+In the card’s 5 percent categories, you’ll earn 500 points or $5 for every $100 you spend—and if you’re earning 1 percent back on non-bonus spending, you’ll earn 100 points or $1 for every $100 you spend.

 Redeeming rewards earned on this card is pretty simple considering you only have two options: Amazon purchases or statement credits to cover purchases on your card.